 And – new book alert – the first of my own feel-good novellas, A Lake in Switzerland, will be out with Fabrian Books on February 27th, under my new feel-good pen name Melinda.
-It’ll be ebook only for the moment; the paperback will come in springtime.
+It’ll be ebook only for the moment.
 The setting is right here where I live, so I’ll be sharing some fabulous Switzerland pics over the next few weeks.
 Meantime, here’s the amazing cover, and the blurb:

 She arrives at the Lakeside Hotel with high hopes, but the problems begin straightaway.
 Emily’s recent injury doesn’t let her do much, and something is wrong at the hotel.
 Where are all the guests?
 Why is the owner’s son so bad-tempered?
 And then there’s the odd behaviour of Stacy’s fiancé, back home.
 It’s hard to enjoy the scenery with all this going on…